How To Make A Music Video For Beginners 2023

 When the camcorder and camera person stays in the same position, but turns right or left.

 - Dutch Tilts.

-When the shot goes up or down.
+When the shot goes up or down this as known as the dutch angle.
 This can be used at the beginning or end of the scene.

 - Pulling Focus.

 This is when you keep the view the same, but change the focus from one subject to another.

 When recording your music video, it's always a good idea to think of how the main person in it is placed within the scene as a whole.
 This is known as composition (or “framing”), and depending on how you use it, can give a really different feel to your finished video.